 - Customers (highest priority)

 Customers (Top-Priority Stakeholders).
 Considering Microsoft’s business growth needs, customers are the top-priority stakeholder group in the company’s corporate social responsibility strategy.
 These stakeholders are mainly interested in reasonably priced effective products, along with high quality customer service.
 These interests significantly influence the company in terms of customer retention and related sales revenues.
 Microsoft’s corporate responsibility approach satisfies these interests through innovation to provide advanced computer hardware and software products to customers.
 In addition, feedback systems enable the company to address customers’ complaints and issues encountered in using the products.
 To further satisfy the interests of this stakeholder group, Microsoft offers discounts to some customers.
 For example, students and veterans can purchase the company’s computing products at discounted prices.
-These discounts are also implemented as part of Microsoft’s marketing mix.
+These discounts are also implemented as a part of Microsoft’s marketing mix (4P).
 Thus, Microsoft’s corporate social responsibility strategy effectively satisfies the concerns and interests of customers as the most significant stakeholder group.

 Communities.
 Communities are among the major stakeholder groups in Microsoft’s corporate responsibility strategy, considering that the company includes environmental sustainability as one of its CSR thrusts.
 Communities are interested in corporate support for development, such as through livelihood programs and environmental protection.
 These stakeholders are significant because they affect Microsoft’s corporate and brand image.
 For example, customers use community impact as a criterion in evaluating brands.
-In its corporate social responsibility strategy, Microsoft uses a number of programs, including discounts for students, military personnel and veterans, as well as donations and assistance through Microsoft Philanthropies.
+In its corporate social responsibility strategy, Microsoft uses a number of programs, including discounts for students, military personnel and veterans, as well as donations and assistance through Microsoft grants and charity programs.
 Such discounts increase the accessibility of the company’s products for students, military personnel and veterans.
 On the other hand, Microsoft Philanthropies provides grants and donations for deserving nonprofit organizations with programs that support community development, such as education and youth support programs.
 Moreover, the emphasis on environmental sustainability in its corporate social responsibility strategy represents Microsoft’s commitment to minimize the environmental impact of its business.
 For example, the company maintains its carbon neutral status through the use of smart packaging and renewable energy, as well as renewable materials for its computer technology products.
 Thus, Microsoft’s corporate social responsibility strategy satisfies this stakeholder group’s interests and fulfills the company’s aims as a corporate citizen.

 Investors.
 Microsoft identifies transparency as one of its main thrusts in its corporate social responsibility strategy.
 In this regard, investors are among the main stakeholder groups in the computer hardware and software business.
 Investors affect Microsoft through the availability of capital.
 The interests of these stakeholders are business growth and accurate financial reporting.
-Microsoft’s corporate responsibility efforts satisfy these interests through a variety of disclosures about the business, thereby benefitting investors.
+Microsoft’s corporate responsibility efforts satisfy these interests through a variety of disclosures about the business, which benefit investors.
 For example, these CSR initiatives enable investors to make better decisions about the company.
 The firm’s business stability also addresses investors’ interest regarding business growth.
 These initiatives show that Microsoft’s corporate social responsibility strategy satisfies the interests of investors as a significant stakeholder group.

 Governments.
 Microsoft’s corporate social responsibility approach considers governments as stakeholders in the business.
 This stakeholder group is significant because they directly influence the company’s limits in doing business.
 Governments are interested in Microsoft’s legal and regulatory compliance, as well as contributions to economic growth.
 The company satisfies these interests through stringent measures in the organization.
 For example, Microsoft’s corporate guidelines require human resource managers to comply with labor regulations.
 These guidelines also require compliance with regulations on environmental impact, product safety, and consumer security.
 These corporate social responsibility efforts indicate that Microsoft satisfies the interests of governments as stakeholders in the business.